The Best Spring Events and Festivals at Ski Resorts

 Springalicious Annual Cardboard Classic, Steamboat, Colorado

-Other popular events include the Cody Challenge, a race that has been running for 17 years.
+Other popular events include the Cody Challenge, a race that has been running for 18 years.
 The SkiMo event, in which competitors race up and down the mountain on skins and skis, raises money for the Cody St. John Foundation.
 This organization helps support ski patrollers continuing their medical education.
 The course is split into two tracks, a more advanced and a less advanced series, with both a men’s and women’s division.
+Other highlights include free concerts, the Splashdown Pond Skim, and more.

 Taste of Vail, Vail, Colorado